 Why people donate online often comes down to a split-second decision rooted in trust.
 In moments, a donor decides if a cause feels genuine, safe, and worthy.
 While digital giving has grown, donor skepticism has risen just as fast.
 Scams and a lack of transparency have created a “trust gap” that many struggle to bridge.
 Understanding online donation behavior psychology helps explain this divide.
-This blog explores what motivates giving, the specific online donation trust factors that encourage support, and the red flags that make people stop donating to online fundraising campaigns altogether.

 The Psychology of Giving: What Makes People Donate Online